How to use a USB stick for both Slackware15-Live and storing data

 As you can see it is a “cpio” archive compressed with “xz”.

-• “livemedia=scandev:/path/to/slackwarelive.iso”: you can use “scandev” instead of /dev/sdX2 if you want to let the system figure out where is the Slackware ISO
+“livemedia=scandev:/path/to/slackwarelive.iso”: you can use “scandev” instead of /dev/sdX2 if you want to let the system figure out where the Slackware ISO is

-• “toram=os”, “toram=core”, “toram=all”: the first option load the OS in RAM but let it mount a persistent partition to save changes.
-The second load only the core of the OS and put it in RAM, while the last one is equivalent to “toram” (load full OS in RAM and disable any automatic mount in read-write mode)
+“toram=os”, “toram=core”, “toram=all”: the first option loads the OS in RAM but lets it mount a persistent partition to save changes.
+The second loads only the core of the OS and puts it in RAM, while the last one is equivalent to “toram” (the full OS is loaded in RAM and any automatic mount in read-write mode is disabled)

 Issues faced and improvements